TencentMediaLab/GME/GME Developer Manual/Android Developer Manual/Android SDK Developer Manual_intl.md

 ```

 ### Enable/disable the audio receiving
 This API is used to enable/disable the audio receving.
-Enable means the received voice will be played.
+Enable means playing the received voice.

 #### Function prototype